 Flexibility and agility exercises

 Flexibility and agility are key components of fencing.
 To improve flexibility, incorporate stretching exercises into your daily routine.
 Focus on stretching your hamstrings, quadriceps, hip flexors, and shoulders.
 Improving flexibility will allow for better lunging and reaching movements.
 Agility exercises, such as lateral movements, quick direction changes, and footwork drills, will improve your speed and responsiveness on the fencing strip.
-Flexibility and will give you a competitive edge.
+Flexibility and agility training will give you a competitive edge.

 Importance of warm-ups and cool-downs